 - Finding the cause can take time — Depending on what your dog is allergic to, narrowing down the cause of their reaction may involve a few visits to the vet, or a visit to specialists.

-Sniffling and sneezing are normal annoyances for humans during the spring and fall seasons, but your dog may be bothered by seasonal allergies too.
-If you’re noticing your four-legged friend scratching more than normal or catching them with a runny nose, it’s possible seasonal allergies are to blame.
+Sniffling and sneezing are normal annoyances for humans during the spring and fall seasons, but your dog may be bothered by seasonal allergies, too.
+If you notice your four-legged friend is scratching more than normal or suffering from a runny nose, it’s possible that seasonal allergies are to blame.

-Here’s how to identify seasonal allergies in dogs, and how to help your pup manage those annoying sniffles, sneezes, and itches.
+Here’s how to identify seasonal dog allergies and help your pup manage their most annoying symptoms, like sniffles, sneezes, and itchy skin.

 Seasonal allergies are caused by environmental allergies.
-While some environmental allergies are present regardless of the time of year, like dust or mold, others are only present during certain times of year or during specific seasons.
+Some, like dust and mold, are year-round concerns, while others are only present during certain seasons.

 Signs and symptoms of seasonal allergies

-Allergies have even been linked to problem behaviors like mounting, hyperactivity, begging, attention seeking, and excessive grooming, according to a study from the University of Nottingham’s School of Veterinary Medicine.
+According to one study , dog allergies have been linked to problem behaviors like mounting, hyperactivity, begging, attention-seeking, and excessive grooming.
 This research suggests that more intense allergy symptoms can create psychological stress for dogs.

-Allergies can also lead to secondary infections.
-As your dog licks or scratches their skin to stop the symptoms, there’s a chance that they could break through their skin.
-This can lead to opening up their skin to yeast and bacterial infections.
+Allergies can also lead to secondary infections like staph.
+As your dog licks or scratches, they can break through their skin.
+This damage can leave them vulnerable to a variety of yeast and bacterial infections.

-👉 These symptoms could be a sign of another underlying condition.
+👉 These symptoms could be a sign of an underlying condition.
 Always speak to your veterinarian to get a diagnosis.

 - Chinese shar-peis